 Unfortunately, I spent only a bit less than two days in Tabriz, which is far too little for such an interesting city and its charming surroundings.
 Nevertheless, I managed to include it in my Iran guides.
-Below are five of the spots I would suggest no one traveling to the capital of East Azerbaijan should miss.
+Below are five of the spots I would suggest no one travelling to the capital of East Azerbaijan should miss.

 Tabriz Blue Mosque

 Built in 1465, Tabriz’s beautiful Blue Mosque was heavily damaged in 1779 by an earthquake that took the lives of thousands.
-Even though not much remained visible from the original building, what’s left definitely reveals its old splendor.
+Even though not much remained visible from the original building, what’s left definitely reveals its old splendour.
 I have written more extensively about the mosque on a previous post about Tabriz Blue Mosque, if you have the time for only one single attraction in Tabriz, this is what I’d suggest, probably due to the mysterious atmosphere given by its tragic past.